-Applicants should first submit a Scholarship Application for Current Students.
+Applicants should first submit a Merit Scholarship Application for Current Students.

-1. Letters from two individuals: one from a Japhet teacher, and the other from a person who is not a parent/guardian must be submitted by April 11, 2017.
+1. Letters from two individuals: one from a Japhet teacher, and the other from a person who is not a parent/guardian must be submitted by 4 PM on April 10, 2018.
 (Click here for a Letter About Scholarship Candidate.)

 © Japhet School 2017